 - The Pitrizza beach at Liscia di Vacca just north of Porto Cervo is also popular.

-We have some great properties to choose from in Costa Smeralda and the North East - take a look.
+Take a look at our properties in Costa Smeralda and the North East

 Alghero and the North West